audrey06lee05/react-todo-list/README.md

 * Press the tick icon to change status to completed
 * Press the pencil icon to edit task
 * Press the bin icon to delete task (this action cannot be recovered)
-* Press the restore icon in the completed tab to store the task back to the todo tab
+* Press the restore icon in the completed tab to restore the task back to the todo tab

 ## ⚜️ Key Features & Designs
-* The tasks are store in your local storage, which means that they will not be deleted even you refresh or delete the tab (unless you change to a different device or browser (ie. Chrome, Edge, FireFox))
+* The tasks are store in your local storage, which means that they will not be deleted even you refresh or delete the tab (unless you change to a different device or browser (ie. Chrome, Edge, FireFox)
-* The highlighting color matches the theme instead of using the default blue color
+* The highlighting color matches with the theme instead of using the default blue color
 * The font family was intentionally set to a typewriter style to give a vintage vibe

 ##### I hope you find this to-do list useful and pretty!